Students must refer to their schedule for the actual class dates.

 If a student misses a lab, it is his/her responsibility to contact the instructor to schedule the remediation of the missed coursework, such as the lab activities list and clinical skills competency checklist.
 If a student misses a Practical Examination (“Practical”), it is his or her responsibility to contact the course coordinator to schedule the remediation of the Practical and achieve a passing score.
 Students missing a lab practical will forfeit their initial attempt to pass the practical exam.
 The highest grade they will be allowed to achieve is 80%.

 A maximum of two (2) days of PTA Lab absence may be remediated in a single term.
 This is not in addition to the 3 total allowed absences.
-It is the student’s responsibility to notify the instructor prior to leaving class for any reason other than scheduled breaks.
+It is the student’s responsibility to notify the course coordinator prior to leaving class for any reason other than scheduled breaks.

 As part of the professional education process for physical therapist assistant students, prompt, regular attendance is expected during clinical experiences.
 Students must arrive at the assigned clinical education site on time.